 - The A&D niche accounted for 6.1% of all value added to the manufacturing industry.

-- A&D was responsible for 5% of value-added in 15 particular states, which subsequently accounted for 71% of the value it added to manufacturing in general.
+- A&D was responsible for 5% of value-added in 15 states, accounting for 71% of the value it added to manufacturing.

 - America holds the largest share of key players in the global aerospace market, with a share of 52%.

 Data is vital to the success of a business in any niche.
-By focusing on the various trends affecting the aerospace industry, both small and large companies will be able to position themselves for the future.
+By focusing on the various trends affecting the aerospace industry, both small and large companies can position themselves for the future.
 This can make or break any business, regardless of its size.